Skip to content

 • Hire where you're the bottleneck AND not the best version of the company at that work

-• Don't hire where you're the bottleneck BUT the best version of the company (you need leverage, not replacement)
+• Don't hire where you're the bottleneck BUT the best version of the company (you need help, not replacement)

 • Don't hire where you're not the bottleneck AND not the best version (the work isn't on the critical path yet)